-Home buyers in Spain have to pay a transfer tax, known as ITP (Impuesto de Transmisiones Patrimoniales) when they buy a resale property.
+Home buyers in Spain have to pay a property transfer tax, known as ITP (Impuesto de Transmisiones Patrimoniales) when they buy a resale property in Spain.
 The rate varies from region to region.

 Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
 Laws and tax rates change over time, so this information may be out of date.
 Please consult a tax specialist or the tax authorities for the latest information.
 There are no guarantees that this information is correct and up-to-date, so you use this information at your own risk.